top of page

 That’s what you ought to write about. –Raymond Carver

 Quiet writing is story or narrative that reads quiet but still has the requisite tension and conflict that drives good storytelling.
 Some people/characters live wild lives, face huge upheavals, or tackle death-defying adventures, and these stories do attract readers.
-But many of us have stories to share that are driven less by stormy and flamboyant events and plot twists and more by the subtle, simple happenings and struggles of the everyday, which can be powerful reads that draw us in as well.
+But many of us have stories to share that are driven less by stormy, flamboyant events and plot twists and more by the subtle, simple happenings and struggles of the everyday, which can be powerful reads that draw readers in as well.
 (Consider novelist Marilynne Robinson, short-story writer Raymond Carver, and essayist Abigail Thomas as examples.)
 In this self-paced, 4-week course, we will read and analyze several examples of quiet writing (nonfiction and fiction), explore the craft and technique used, and work on our own quiet writing through prompts and exercises too.

 Finding Your Essay's Heartbeat